A Classification of Modular Functors via Factorization Homology: The definition of a modular functor and the moduli space of modular functors

 As in this definition, we will throughout denote the homotopy fiber of $\cat{P}$ over $o$ by $\cat{P}_o$.
 For an extension $q:\cat{P}\to\cat{Q}$, any $o\in \cat{O}(T)$ and any $p\in \cat{P}_o$, we obtain a short exact sequence of groups

 here we see $p$ also as object in $\cat{P}(T)$ by applying the forgetful map $\cat{P}_o \to \cat{P}(T)$, but we use the same symbol by a slight abuse of notation.
 The short exact sequence~\eqref{eqnsesext} is the only non-trivial part of the long exact sequence of homotopy groups for the fiber sequence $|B\cat{P}_o|\to |B\cat{P}(T)|\to |B\cat{O}(T)|$ ($B$ is the nerve of a category; $|-|$ is the geometric realization of a simplicial set).
 We then say that \emph{at $o\in\cat{O}$ the extension is by the group $\Aut_{\cat{P}_o}(p)$}.
+Definition~\ref{defextension} can be formulated for cyclic operads as well.